remix-run/react-router/docs/guides/Histories.md

 ```

 ### `browserHistory`
-Browser history is the recommended history for browser application with React Router.
+Browser history is the recommended history for browser application with One App Router.
 It uses the [History](https://developer.mozilla.org/en-US/docs/Web/API/History) API built into the browser to manipulate the URL, creating real URLs that look like `example.com/some/path`.

 #### Configuring Your Server